Halloween Beginning Sounds Clip Cards

 Halloween Related Storybooks

 I cannot avoid telling you about the importance of reading to your children.
-Studies have demonstrated that children who are exposed to stories every day develop a more extensive vocabulary, imagination, pre-writing, and pre-writing skills among other benefits.
-Books are also a great way to get the children involved with the theme you are using and get more motivation and readiness to learn.
+Studies have demonstrated that children exposed to stories daily develop a more extensive vocabulary, imagination, and pre-writing skills, among other benefits.
+Books are also a great way to get the children involved with your theme and get them more motivated and ready to learn.

 These are some stories you can use for this theme.
-You can find them at your local library, used book store, and on Amazon.
-If you click on the titles my affiliate links will take you directly to the Amazon page, where you can purchase your favorites.
+You can find them at your local library, in a used bookstore, or on Amazon.
+If you click on the titles, my affiliate links will take you directly to the Amazon page, where you can purchase your favorites.

-• Noelle and the Haunted House: A Children’s Halloween Book by Mikaela Wilson.
-This is the perfect book to showcase children using their creative thinking and ingenuity to design and implement their own Halloween fun, encouraging creativity and mental development, fostering resourcefulness and imagination, and promoting ownership and follow-through of a project.
+- Noelle and the Haunted House: A Children’s Halloween Book by Mikaela Wilson is the perfect book to showcase children using their creative thinking and ingenuity to design and implement their own Halloween fun.
+It encourages creativity and mental development, fosters resourcefulness and imagination, and promotes ownership and follow-through of a project.

-• The Spooky Wheels on the Bus by J. Elizabeth Mills.
-Count from One Spooky Bus up to Ten Goofy Ghosts as this Halloween ride races through town picking up a few unsuspecting passengers along the way!
-Eye-catching art and a bouncy, countdown rhyme is sure to make this a read-aloud favorite!
+- The Spooky Wheels on the Bus by J. Elizabeth Mills.
+Count from One Spooky Bus to Ten Goofy Ghosts as this Halloween ride races through town, picking up a few unsuspecting passengers!
+Eye-catching art and a bouncy countdown rhyme will make this a read-aloud favorite!

-• Pumpkin Jack by Will Hubbell.
-This gentle story and beautifully detailed illustrations give an intimate look at the cycle of life, as a pumpkin named Jack begins to rot when Halloween is over.
-Tim set it out in the garden and watched it change.
+- Pumpkin Jack by Will Hubbell.
+This gentle story and beautifully detailed illustrations give an intimate look at the life cycle of a pumpkin named Jack as it begins to rot after Halloween.
+Tim sets it out in the garden and watches it change.

 Pin It for Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Literacy and Halloween Pinterest boards, so you can have it available when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Literacy and Halloween Pinterest boards to have it available when needed.

-I hope that you and your students enjoy this Friendly Ghosts Counting Mats printable, and help learn or review their numbers and counting abilities!
-Don’t forget to grab your FREE printable, by clicking on the link below.
+I hope you and your students enjoy this Friendly Ghosts Counting Mats printable and help learn or review their numbers and counting abilities!
+Don’t forget to grab your FREE printable by clicking the link below.

-Are you looking for more Halloween ideas and activities, similar to do at home or in the classroom?
-If so, check out some more ideas on the links below and my site’s Holidays page.
+Are you looking for more Halloween ideas and activities, similar to those you can do at home or in the classroom?
+If so, check out the links below and my site’s Holidays page for some more ideas.

 Be happy, safe, and creative.
 I wish you well.